dl7ata/FAB-parser-intergated-in-python/README.md

 # FAB-parser-intergated-in-python
-Readable printout of APRX-log with Finnish APRS Parser (Fabulous APRS Parser) It's a complex script beacuse it's just more than "read my log", but it should give you some ideas with handling the FAB.
+Readable printout of APRX-log with Finnish APRS Parser (Fabulous APRS Parser).
+It's a complex script, serving some more applications.
+So it's just more than "read my log", but it should give you some ideas with handling the FAB.

 You need these parts as well: